hzski2008/dpkg-status-ui/README.md

 cd frontend && npm run start
 ```

-You can now acess the UI on <http://localhost:3000>, which contects to server on <http://localhost:3001>
+You can now acess the UI on <http://localhost:3000>, which connects to server on <http://localhost:3001>

 #### In production, the client and server runs on the same domain
 ```